Mid Season, Very Large Berry, Resistant to Red Stele, Verticillium, Leaf Spot and Leaf Scorch

-Spring frost can often kill the blossoms, Even a light frost can have a devastating effect on yield.
+Spring frosts can often kill the blossoms, Even a light frost can have a devastating effect on yield.
 Remember to cover or protect your patch in some way just as you might sensitive flowers or tomato plants.
-Small green fruit are seldom damaged by frosts.
+Small green fruit is seldom damaged by frosts.
 Keep the planting well watered (1" per week) while the crop is maturing.

-Step 2: Lightly fertilize your patch with a balanced 12-12-12 fertilizer at 2 lbs. per square feet.
+Step 2: Lightly fertilize your patch with a balanced 12-12-12 fertilizer at 2 lbs per 100 square feet.

 Step 3: Till between the rows narrowing down the row to 10 to 12 inches.
 This is very hard for many people as they think they are destroying their patch.
 Thinning or narrowing the row will keep your plants healthy and productive by allowing more sunlight and airflow throughout the row.